 - College is one of the most life-changing experiences you will have.
 During your college journey, you’ll be forced to figure out who you really are—both professionally and personally.
 Sometimes, it’s difficult to balance your time making those amazing self-discoveries and still having time for your nightly phone dates.

 - For many students, dating around is part of their social development—and we’re not just talking about sex.
 It’s hard to be part of the college scene when you’re busy counting down the days until you can pack your bags to visit your partner.
 You may also face a lot of peer pressure to date someone at your own college.

 - Starting college means adapting to a new home, new professors, new friends, new pressures and responsibilities.
 Getting used to the college environment and rising to meet academic challenges is going to take lots of energy.
 You will have to be creative to schedule study time along with working on your long-distance relationship.

 - Because you’re far away, there’s no chance you’ll be able to watch your partner’s every move.
 You have to learn to trust your partner to be in a successful relationship.
 It’s as simple as that.
 You won’t always know where they are or who they're with.

 Questions You Both Need to Ask

 What are your expectations?
 You both need to be on the same page.
 Ask the important question: “What are you expectations for this relationship?”
 If you can’t lay all your cards on the table, the result will be miscommunication and, quite possibly, the demise of the relationship.

 Will you be exclusive?
 While some couples vow to remain 100 percent monogamous, others acknowledge that college is a time of growth and self-discovery.
 Do you want to be exclusive?
 Remember, being allowed to see other people and actually doing it are two different things.
-Just having some freedom is enough to keep both parties satisfied.
+Sometimes, just having some freedom is enough to keep both parties satisfied.